kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 ```
 type LeaderWorkerTemplate struct {

+  // SubGroupingPolicy describes the policy that will be applied when creating subgroups.
+	SubGroupingPolicy *SubGroupingPolicy 'json:"subGroupSize,omitempty'
+}

+type SubGroupingPolicy struct {
    // The number of pods per subgroup.
 This value is immutable,
    // and must not be greater than LeaderWorkerSet.Spec.Size.
    // Size must be divisible by subGroupSize in which case the
    // subgroups will be of equal size.
 Or size - 1 is divisible
    // by subGroupSize, in which case the leader is considered as
    // the extra pod, and will be part of the first subgroup.
    SubGroupSize *int32 'json:"subGroupSize,omitempty'
 }
 ```

 ### Exclusive Topology Support